Jens Høyrup

-Jens Egede Høyrup, born 1943 in Copenhagen, is a Danish historian of mathematics, specializing in pre-modern and early modern mathematics, ancient Mesopotamian mathematics in particular.
-He is especially known for his interpretation of what has often been referred to as Old Babylonian "algebra" as consisting of concrete, geometric manipulations.
+Jens Egede Høyrup (born 1943) is a Danish historian of mathematics, specializing in pre-modern and early modern mathematics, particularly ancient Mesopotamian mathematics.
+He is known for his interpretation of what has often been referred to as Old Babylonian "algebra" as consisting of concrete, geometric manipulations.

 Career

-Høyrup studied physics and mathematics at the University of Copenhagen, Niels Bohr Institute from 1962 to 1969 (also, in 1965/66, at the Institut Henri Poincaré in Paris), with a focus on theoretical physics.
-In 1969 he completed his studies (as Danish cand.
-Scient.) with a thesis on theoretical elementary particle physics and was assistant lecturer (Danish adjunkt) in physics at the Danish Academy for Engineering from 1971 to 1973.
-Starting in 1973 he was senior lecturer (Danish lektor) and in 1989 reader (Danish docent) for the history and philosophy of science at Roskilde University, most recently in the Section for Philosophy and Science Studies.
-In 1995 he habilitated (danish dr. Phil.).
+Born in Copenhagen in 1943, Høyrup studied physics and mathematics at the Niels Bohr Institute of the University of Copenhagen from 1962 to 1965, and at the Institut Henri Poincaré in Paris from 1965 to 1966, with a focus on physics.
+In 1969, he obtained his masters degree with a thesis on particle physics.

+From 1971 to 1973, he was assistant lecturer in physics at the Danish Academy for Engineering.
+Starting in 1973, he was senior lecturer and in 1989 reader for the history and philosophy of science at Roskilde University, most recently in the Section for Philosophy and Science Studies.
+In 1995, he habilitated.
 Since 2005 he is professor emeritus.
 In 2008/09 he held the Sarton Chair in History of Science at the Ghent University.
 He is currently Honorary Research Fellow at the Institute for the History of Natural Sciences of the Chinese Academy of Sciences and a visiting scholar at the Max Planck Institute for the History of Science in Berlin.
 In 2013, he was awarded the Kenneth O. May Medal and Prize of the International Commission on the History of Mathematics (ICHM) for "outstanding contributions to the history of mathematics".
-He lives partly in Rome.